Az-Net/Proposals/Whats after AI.md

 * What is the level of its autonomy?
 * What is its ability to interact with the world?
 * What is its capability to feel suffering?
-* What is its ability to form social relationships.
+* What is its ability to form social relationships?
 * What is its ability to form cultural systems?